 Bridge Pose

-This exercise strengthens the glutes and supports the lower back: (7):
+This exercise strengthens the glutes and may help support back comfort when performed with good form: (7):

 Spine Twist